mattdiamond/Recorderjs/README.md

 - **workerPath** - (*optional*) Path to recorder.js worker script.
 Defaults to 'recorderWorker.js'
 - **bufferLength** - (*optional*) The length of the buffer that the internal JavaScriptNode uses to capture the audio.
 Can be tweaked if experiencing performance issues.
 Defaults to 4096.
 - **numberOfChannels** - (*optional*) The number of channels to record.
 1 = mono, 2 = stereo.
 Defaults to 1.
 More than two channels are supported if your audio device allows, but has not been tested.
-- **sampleRate** - (*optional*) The sample rate to record at.
-Defaults to audio device native sample rate.
-If different than the audio device rate, the audio will be resampled using linear interpolation.
-- **bitDepth** - (*optional*) The bit depth to record at.
-Defaults to 16.
-Supported values are 8, 16, 24, 32.
-No dither is added when reducing bit depth.
-Audio samples are recorded as signed integer values except for bit size of 8 which records unsigned integer samples.

 ---------
 #### Instance Methods